Low Liver Enzymes: what does it mean?

 D. End-stage liver diseases.

-In patients with end-stage liver cirrhosis or those with severe acute liver failure, The low levels of liver enzymes may indicate depletion of the liver cells.
+In patients with end-stage liver cirrhosis or severe acute liver failure, The low levels of liver enzymes may indicate depletion of the liver cells.

 It is a sign that liver reserve is decreasing.
 Therefore, people with low liver enzymes with cirrhosis may have a poorer prognosis than those with normal liver enzymes.